Sabicool/Medicine/01 Disciplines/Cardiology/Presenting Complaints/Chest Pain.md

 - Call senior for:
 	- Persistent hypoxia, hypotension or altered mental status despite the above measures
 	- HR >150 beats/min or <40 beats/min associated with hypotension as cardioversion or pacing may be required
-	- Persistent pain and ST segement changes on ECG
+	- Persistent pain and ST segment changes on ECG; need senior input to determine if STEMI is due to atherosclerosis or alternative cause
 - Position the patient in the position of comfort
 - A
 	- Address any airway compromise (see [[Acute Airway Failure]])